Zod Guide

 })

-Now, the frontmatter field in your collection will be validated against the frontmatterSchema we defined using Zod.
+Now, the frontmatter field in your MDX files will be validated against the frontmatterSchema we defined using Zod.
 If the data does not match the schema, an error will be thrown.

 Beyond Front Matter

 While the example in this guide focused on validating front matter in MDX files, the same approach can be applied to validate any kind of export within a file.
-Whether you need to enforce a specific structure for other metadata, content fields, or custom data exports, Zod provides the flexibility to define schemas that fit your specific collections.
+Whether you need to enforce a specific structure for other metadata, content fields, or custom data exports, Zod provides the flexibility to define schemas that fit your file system requirements.

 Conclusion

-By using Zod, you can add robust schema validation to your collections in renoun.
+By using Zod, you can add robust schema validation to your file system in renoun.
 This ensures that your data is always in the expected format, making your application more reliable and easier to maintain.